Taking the school day outside

 Kaiako card

-To keep a reminder of all the awesome activities you can do with your tamariki to support some time outside print off or save our Connecting with te taiao reminder sheet
+To keep a reminder of all the awesome activities you can do with your tamariki to support some time outside print off or save our Connecting with te taiao poster

 Whānau engagement